TwinFan/XPMP2/docs/TCAS.md

 When TCS Override is not available (like up to X-Plane 11.41), then TCAS is provided by writing the classic multiplayer dataRefs directly.

+Slotting
+--

+There is a limited number of "slots" available for TCAS/multiplayer purposes.
+With TCAS Override, this is currently 63, with classic multiplayer dataRefs, this is up to 19, though for many 3rd party plugins the number of actually configured AI Aircraft (X-Planes Flight Setup) plays a role, too.

+XPMP2 will show the aircraft closest to current camera location.
+This set of aircraft will change over time.
+But XPMP2 will try to keep a plane, which once was shown on TCAS, in the same slot to make it easier for 3rd party plugins to follow one plane.

+Keeping a plane in one slot has limits.
+The following rules apply:
+- TCAS Override (X-Plane 11.50b8 and above): The lower 19 slots are the "lower range" because 3rd party plugins not yet using TCAS Override have access to only these 19.
+- Fallback with classic dataRefs: The lower `n` slots, for which AI Aircraft are configured, are considered "lower range" because some 3rd party plugins only access as many planes as are configured as AI Aircraft (though this is unnecessary: plugins could just read all 19 dataRefs irrespective of what `XPLMCountAircraft` returns.)
+- This "lower range" is considered higher priority and will be filled up first with closest planes.
+- XPMP2 will fill a continuous set of slots starting at 1.
+If a plane is removed, which occupied a slot in the middle then another plane will take it (potentially moving down from the upper range to the lower range).
+- Also, if a plane is moved between lower and upper range because it moved ranks in the order by distance, then it changes slots.

 TCAS Target dataRefs
 --